Bonf6059/ISA-Medieval/README.md

 13/11/2025
 - Fixed crab bay being placeable everywhere, now it can only be placed on water
-- Added plants
+- Added plants like (apple and lemon trees; garlic; carrot; herb; tomato; pumpkin and grape)
-- Added Wine (grape and berries) and Cider
+- Added Wine (from grape and berries) and Cider
+- Mod is no longer dependent on "Vanilla Expanded Plants"

 07/11/2025
 - Fixed recipe "wool to cloth"